Simulation-Decomposition/simdec-python/joss/paper.md

-Simulation Decomposition is a hybrid uncertainty-sensitivity analysis approach that reveals the critical behavior of a computational model or an empirical dataset.
+Simulation Decomposition is a hybrid uncertainty-sensitivity analysis approach that reveals the critical behavior of a computational model or an empirical dataset [@Kozlova2024].
 It decomposes the distribution of the output (target variable) by the multivariable scenarios, formed out of the most influential input variables.
 The resulting visualization shows how different output ranges can be achieved and what kind of critical interactions affect the output.
 The method has shown value for various computational models from different fields, including business, environment, and engineering, as well as an emerging evidence of use for empirical data and AI.

 Besides proposing a comprehensive yet simple API through a Python packages available on PyPi, SimDec is also made available to practitioners through an online dashboard at https://simdec.io.
-The innovative methods of SimDec, the project relies on powerful methods from SALib [@Herman2017] and SciPy [@virtanen2020scipy, @Roy2023]-notably the QMC capabilities with `sp.stats.qmc` and sensitivity indices with `sp.stats.sensitivity_indices`.
+The innovative methods of SimDec, the project relies on powerful methods from SALib [@Herman2017] and SciPy [@Virtanen2020, @Roy2023]-notably the QMC capabilities with `sp.stats.qmc` and sensitivity indices with `sp.stats.sensitivity_indices`.
 The dashboard is made possible thanks to Panel.

 # Acknowledgements